inFumumVerti/DHBWorld-Docu/Test plan.md

 ## 11. Iteration Milestones

-We want to keep over [XX]% code coverage.
+We want to keep over 15% code coverage.

 ## 12. Risks, Dependencies, Assumptions, and Constraints